Course offerings

 - Possess a current American Red Cross certificate for Lifeguarding/First Aid/CPR/AED.

-- Completing an online component 5 days prior to the first day of class.
+- Successfully complete an online component prior to the first day of class.
 You will receive the necessary information after registration.

 Certification Requirements